Servant-Software-LLC/SqlBuildingBlocks/CONTRIBUTING.md

-# Contributing to [FileBased.DataProviders]
+# Contributing to SqlBuildingBlocks

-First off, thank you for considering contributing to [FileBased.DataProviders].
-It's people like you that make [FileBased.DataProviders] such a great tool.
+First off, thank you for considering contributing to SqlBuildingBlocks.
+It's people like you that make SqlBuildingBlocks such a great tool.

 ## Where to Start?

-* If you want to report a bug, ensure the report was not already submitted by checking our [issues list](https://github.com/Servant-Software-LLC/FileBased.DataProviders/issues).
+* If you want to report a bug, ensure the report was not already submitted by checking our [issues list](https://github.com/Servant-Software-LLC/SqlBuildingBlocks/issues).

 * If you have a feature request, you can also first check if it's already been requested in the issues.
 If not, feel free to open a new feature request with a clear title and description.